 The pelvic tilt has two main movements and four movements in total that every personal trainer should be intimately aware of.
 There are dozens of muscles involved in both the anterior and posterior pelvic tilt.
 The pelvic tilt is often used as an assessment tool.
 It can also be used to teach body awareness and proper form for exercise.

-- An anterior pelvic tilt occurs when the hips are flexed and the lumbar spine is flexed.
+- An anterior pelvic tilt occurs when the hips are flexed and the lumbar spine is extended.

 - A posterior pelvic tilt occurs when the hips are extended and the lumbar spine is flexed.

 - Psoas Major

 Hip Extension Muscles

 When the lumbar flexors and hip extensors engage in tandem, movements, like standing and touching the toes, are executed.
 But also consider static postures where these muscles may be contracting to execute a posterior pelvic tilt.
 Sitting in a slouched position, for instance, puts the pelvis in a posterior tilt.

 Similarly, when the lumbar extensors and hip flexors work together movements like a deadlift can be executed.
 But which static postures might contribute to a muscle imbalance where the anterior tilt is maintained even at rest?
 Someone who sleeps in a soft bed on their back may sink in too deeply, allowing the low back to extend and hips flex.
 Maybe that same person sits at a desk all day also, but instead of rolling the pelvis under, they are more likely to arch and lean back into a lumbar-supported office chair.